 There were three different classes to attend, but with so much going on I had to choose just one.
 And this Cali girl just couldn’t deny the opportunity to learn even more about excellent oaky Chards.

 Well, they weren’t all oaky, and they weren’t all California either.
 In fact, we had the opportunity to taste a Chardonnay from France, one South Africa (that was new to me!), and one from California.
 We learned that different Chardonnays present in a variety of ways depending on how much and what kinds of oak is used during barrel aging.
 Our presenter, Chris Gaither, AS, even took us through some wine-nerdom as he explained the role of malolactic fermentation.
 Honestly, I wish the class could have been longer, but I guess I’ll have to start thinking seriously about the CWS cert from SF Wine School.
+Afterwards I had a discussion with a few friends and thought about running my own wine/alcohol party at home! (safety first, so no one is driving!)
+The type could change month to month, so starting with red wine sampler packs, then white, onto beer and so on and so forth, it would be nice to try them from all over the world!

 Silly Stacy Selfie Featuring: Chris Gaither, AS, Stacy Briscoe, and David Glancy (SF Wine School Founder)